 How About a Ride?

-Hop on board the BYOB Holiday Lights Trolley for a guided tour of downtown lights and finery – including the 40-foot white fir tree out front of Rosa Parks Circle – plus visits to the Christmas Lite Show at LMCU Ballpark and various residential lighting displays around town.
+Hop on board the BYOB Holiday Lights Trolley for a three-hour guided tour of downtown lights and finery, plus visits to the Christmas Lite Show at LMCU Ballpark and various residential lighting displays around town.
 You’re invited to bring your own beverages – and since it’s assumed that most will be alcohol, this is a 21+ event.
-The trolley runs Friday, Saturday and Sunday through December 30.
+The trolley runs Nov.
+28-30 an Dec.
+6-7, 11-14 & 18-21.

-Speaking of rides – the annual Christmas Lite Show at LMCU Ballpark invites you to view more than a million lights and 50 animated displays from the comfort of your car, as you drive through the nearly two-mile route.
-It’s the 25th year for this West Michigan holiday tradition!
+Speaking of rides – the annual Christmas Lite Show at LMCU Ballpark invites you to view more than a million lights, animated displays and lighted tunnels from the comfort of your car, as you drive through the nearly two-mile route.
+Tickets start at $31.89 for a family vehicle.
+The Christmas Lite Show is open nightly through Jan.
+3.

 Roger B. Chaffee Planetarium

 You’ll have to head indoors for this light show at the planetarium located in downtown’s Grand Rapids Public Museum.
 Let it Snow! features thematic animation, immersive special effects and full-dome scenery set to festive holiday music from the likes of Frank Sinatra, Chuck Berry, Burl Ives, Brenda Lee and the Trans-Siberian Orchestra.
-It runs daily at 4 pm through January 2.
+It runs for six weeks beginning the Friday after Thanksgiving.
+Tickets are $4 with general admission to the Public Museum and $5 for visiting the Planetarium only.

 Everett’s Gardens Christmas Light Display